muniworth/fp-onboarding/FunctionalProgramming/README.md

 fail = Failure
 ```
 > **Haskell novices**: Line (1) declares the type of `pure`, which implicitly
-> quantifies over each variable within that begins with a lower case letter
+> quantifies over each variable within that begins with a lowercase letter
 > (`a` and `e` in this case), so we could equivalently write
 > ```Haskell
 > pure :: forall a e. a -> Fallible e a